Biden’s victories unleash something he’s never had: Money

 “Everyone likes a winner.
 It’s not very complicated,“ said Tom Nides, a former deputy secretary of state and adviser to Hillary Clinton.
 “Joe Biden has proven it’s not all about money and not all about organization — it’s about authenticity.”

-Biden was running on fumes headed into Super Tuesday, where he was drastically outspent across the country by billionaire former New York Mayor Mike Bloomberg.
+Biden was running on fumes headed into Super Tuesday, drastically outspent across the country by billionaire former New York Mayor Mike Bloomberg.
 Billionaire Tom Steyer flooded the airwaves with pricey ads in South Carolina, where he tried to cut into Biden’s support from black voters.
 And for much of the contest, he lagged in fundraising behind Sanders, Buttigieg and Massachusetts Sen. Elizabeth Warren.

 The sudden interest in Biden is intense — and overwhelming.

-At Wednesday’s event in Los Angeles, there was no available parking and valet service was over capacity, according to a person with direct knowledge of the event.
+At Wednesday’s fundraiser in the posh Bel Air neighborhood of Los Angeles, there was no available parking, and valet service was over capacity, according to a person with direct knowledge of the event.
+Held at the home of Paramount Pictures executive Sherry Lansing, it exploded from 80 to 350 registered attendees, including actor Leonardo DiCaprio, in the days leading up to it.

 A Florida consultant said out-of-state donors asked about flying in for a Biden fundraiser.
-Both people spoke on condition of anonymity to discuss planning details.
+Both people spoke on the condition of anonymity to discuss planning details.

 Despite the flood of incoming cash, Biden’s newfound financial success could also prove to be a liability.
 Sanders took aim at him over the issue during a news conference in Vermont on Wednesday.